Courses and requirements

 - The University of Western Australia Foundation Program (UWAFP) ®

-The University of Western Australia Foundation Program® is delivered by Taylors College Perth and prepares international students for entry to undergraduate courses at UWA.
+The University of Western Australia Foundation Program® is delivered by UWA College Perth and prepares international students for entry to undergraduate courses at UWA.
 The program is designed for international students wishing to complete their final year studies in Australia in preparation for entering UWA.

 - The Western Australian Universities Foundation Program (WAUFP) ®